doguma/StoryTellingXR/README.md

 ### Waypoint Variations
 > As of Sep 29th, 2021
-> - Character Navigation with Waypoint System
+> - Variations of Waypoint System

 Waypoints can be incorporated with different animation sequences via different functions - patrol, idle and jump functions were implemented in this story.
 Throughout the game play, incrementing waypoints are conditioned with the current time in Unity that enables the character to pause in between the animations.